9 Naive Bayes Classifier

 test_set = splits$part2

-Setting set.seed(5) ensures reproducibility so that the same partition is obtained each time the code is run.
-The training set is used to estimate the Naive Bayes model, while the test set serves as unseen data for evaluating predictive performance.
-The vector test_labels contains the true class labels for the test observations.
+Setting set.seed(42) ensures that the same random partition is obtained each time the code is run.
+The training set is used to estimate the Naive Bayes model, while the test set is reserved for evaluating predictive performance on unseen data.
+The vector test_labels stores the true class labels for the observations in the test set.

-Unlike distance-based methods such as k-nearest neighbors, the Naive Bayes classifier does not rely on geometric distance calculations.
-As a result, there is no need to scale numerical variables such as age or income, nor to encode categorical variables like marital as dummy variables.
-Naive Bayes models probability distributions directly, allowing it to handle mixed variable types without additional transformation.
-In contrast, applying kNN to this dataset (see Chapter 7) would require both feature scaling and categorical encoding.
-This comparison highlights how data preparation must be tailored to the assumptions of the chosen modeling technique.
+Unlike distance-based methods such as k-Nearest Neighbors, Naive Bayes does not rely on geometric distance calculations.
+As a result, there is no need to scale numerical variables such as income_annum, loan_amount, or cibil_score, nor is it necessary to convert categorical variables such as education and self_employed into dummy variables.
+Naive Bayes models class-conditional distributions directly and can therefore handle mixed predictor types without these additional transformations.
+This contrasts with methods such as kNN, for which scaling and encoding are essential parts of data preparation.

-With the dataset partitioned and validated, we now proceed to train and evaluate the Naive Bayes classifier.
-This model is well suited to credit risk assessment because it is computationally efficient, interpretable, and capable of handling a mix of numerical and categorical predictors.
+With the dataset partitioned, we now train the Naive Bayes classifier.
+This model is well suited to loan approval classification because it is computationally efficient, interpretable, and able to handle a mix of categorical and numerical predictors.

 Several R packages implement Naive Bayes, including naivebayes and e1071.
-In this case study, we use the naivebayes package, which provides a flexible implementation that automatically adapts to different predictor types.
-During training, the naive_bayes() function estimates class-conditional probability distributions and stores them in a model object.
+In this case study, we use the naivebayes package, which provides a flexible implementation for classification with mixed predictor types.
+During training, the naive_bayes() function estimates the class-conditional distributions required for prediction and stores the results in a model object.

-Unlike instance-based methods such as k-nearest neighbors (see Chapter 7), Naive Bayes involves an explicit training phase followed by a prediction phase.
-During training, the model estimates probability distributions for each predictor conditional on the class label.
+Unlike instance-based methods such as k-Nearest Neighbors (see Chapter 7), Naive Bayes has an explicit training stage followed by a prediction stage.
+During training, the model estimates the distribution of each predictor within each class.
 During prediction, these estimates are combined using Bayes’ theorem to compute posterior class probabilities for new observations.

-To train the model, we specify a formula in which risk is the target variable and the remaining variables serve as predictors:
+To train the model, we specify a formula in which loan_status is the outcome variable and all remaining variables, except loan_id, are used as predictors:

 We then fit the model using the naive_bayes() function: